 - The Highway Authority will arrange for collection and disposal within this period, with the bereaved being given the option of receiving the non-floral tributes which may be placed along with flowers

 - Permanent memorials are not permitted within the highway because of road safety concerns

-- Please refer to the Highway Inspection Manual document found at the bottom of this page for information on the Council's response to defects.
+- Please refer to the Highway Inspection Manual document found within the downloads section of this page for information on the Council's response to defects

 - The council looks for land owners to maintain their land responsible.
 Please refer to the Boundary Problems website for information on ditch ownership

-- For information regarding public foul sewer drainage please refer to your local water board
+- For information regarding public foul sewer drainage please refer to your local water company

 - Missing or damaged signs are replaced or repaired as necessary and we clean signs when needed.